Learning, Outlet,

 Video | How To Home

-pulling a wire from the outlet at the new site
+A person is pulling the wires from the outlet at the new site

 Video | How To Home